thiagoferrax/little-url/README.md

 #### Next steps

 There are still some important requirements that will guide the next steps of this API implementation:
-* Design and implement an API for gathering different statistics
+* Add an API for gathering different statistics
-* Design and Implement an authentication service
+* Implement an authentication service
-* Design and Implement a caching to improve API performance
+* Implement a cache to improve API performance

 ## Architecture overview